Downy Serviceberry (Amelanchier arborea)

 The downy serviceberry grows as a small tree or a large shrub.
 It can be found in the wild along streams or on rocky slopes, but also makes a great residential or park tree.
 This tree is noted for its fragrant, 5-petaled, white flowers, that grow in drooping clusters.
 Its leaves are rich green, slightly toothed, and egg-shaped with a narrow end at the base.
 The berries from this tree are sweet and can be used to make jams and pies.
 This tree attracts birds and small mammals.

 Family: Rosaceae (Rose)

 Characteristics: New leaves are covered with small hairs.
 When leaves mature, they turn rich green and are 1-3 inches long, obovate, and slightly toothed.
 In October, leaf color changes to yellow, orange, or a dusty red.
-In April, slightly before the leaves, 5-petaled white flowers appear in drooping, 2-4 inch long racemes (clusters of flowers where each flower is attached to its own stalk).
+In April, slightly before the leaves, 5-petaled white flowers appear in drooping, 2-inch to 4-inch-long racemes (clusters of flowers where each flower is attached to its own stalk).
 In June, this tree begins to produce green berries, which turn purple-black and are edible when mature.
 Bark is smooth, gray, and streaked.
 This tree grows as a large shrub or a small tree.
 It usually grows 15-25 feet high, but can reach up to 40 feet in the wild.

 Foliage: Deciduous (leaves lost seasonally)

 Geographic Origin: Eastern North America (native)

 Cultivation Notes: Requires low maintenance.
 Does best in full sun to part shade.
 Prefers acidic, moist, and well-drained soils, though is tolerant of a wide range of soil types.
 Root suckers are common, and if not removed, the plant will grow as a shrub.